-FTCE Middle Grades Social Science 5-9: Ultimate Guide and Practice Test
+- FTCE Middle Grades Social Science 5-9 Test Information

-Preparing to take the FTCE Middle Grades Social Science 5-9 exam?
+Preview our FTCE Middle Grades Social Science 5–9 Study Guide for free!

 The Florida Teacher Certification Examinations (FTCE) Middle Grades Social Science exam is required for Florida teachers who teach social sciences in grades 5-9.

-- Sentence completion– select the option that best completes a sentence
+– select the option that best completes a sentence

-- Charts, graphs, maps– identify or interpret a diagram, and choose the response that best answers the question
+– identify or interpret a diagram, and choose the response that best answers the question

-- Direct question– choose the response option that best answers the question
+– choose the response option that best answers the question

 Results are reported in a pass/fail format.
 For the Middle Grades Social Science 5-9 exam, you must answer 61% of the questions correctly for a minimum scaled score of at least 200.